adiom-data/dsync/README.md

 # How to Test

-To run all tests:
+To run all tests (will take under a minute or so):
 ```
-go test ./...
+go test -v ./...
 ```

 To test a specific connector (e.g. the null writer):